VANDERHORSTIA AMBANORO - (FOURMANOIR, 1957)

 ambanoro: named for Ambanoro Bay, Nossi-Bé, Mozambique Channel, Madagascar, type locality.

-Original description: Cryptocentrus ambanoro Fourmanoir, 1957 - Type locality: Ambanoro Bay, Nosy Be, Mozambique Channel, Madagascar, depth 6-10 meters.
+Original description: Cryptocentrus ambanoro Fourmanoir, 1957 - Type locality: Ambanoro Bay, Nosy Be, Mozambique Channel, Madagascar, depth: 6-10 meters.

 Distribution